matrix-org/synapse/docs/delegate.md

 # Delegation

-Without configuring delegation, homeservers will expect the server responsible for resources using e.g. `example.com` as their `server_name` (e.g. `@user:example.com`) to be served at `example.com:8448`.
+By default, other homeservers will expect to be able to reach yours via your `server_name`, on port 8448.
+For example, if you set your `server_name` to `example.com` (so that your user names look like `@user:example.com`), other servers will try to connect to yours at `https://example.com:8448/`.

-Delegation is a Matrix feature allowing a homeserver admin to retain a `server_name` of `example.com` so that your user IDs, room aliases, etc continue to look like `*:example.com`, whilst having your federation traffic routed to a different server and/or port (e.g. `synapse.example.com:443`).
+Delegation is a Matrix feature allowing a homeserver admin to retain a `server_name` of `example.com` so that user IDs, room aliases, etc continue to look like `*:example.com`, whilst having federation traffic routed to a different server and/or port (e.g. `synapse.example.com:443`).

 ## .well-known delegation